What Is a Roth IRA?

 For example, assume that Linda is 35 years old when she opens a Roth IRA.
 She decides to add $6,000 (after tax) to the account each year.
 Through the account she chooses to invest in assets that garner her a yearly return of 6%.
 She cannot deduct that $6,000 from her yearly taxable income, but at that rate of return, her account would be worth $474,349 in 30 years, when she's 65.
 She won't lose any of that to taxes as long as when she takes money out it happens after the age of 59 1/2 (or for other qualifying reasons put aside by the IRS).
 Her take-home savings would be the full $474,349.

 The IRS carves out some exceptions to the 10% fee on early withdrawals.
-You won't face the 10% penalty if the distribution is made because you are disabled, made to a beneficiary after your death, or for a few other niche reasons, as detailed in section 590-b of the tax code.
+You won't face the 10% penalty if the distribution is made if you are disabled, it's made to a beneficiary after your death, or for a few other niche reasons, as detailed in section 590-b of the tax code.

 How Much Can I Contribute to a Roth IRA?

 There are limits on how much you can add to your Roth IRA each year.
 Your maximum contribution to the account is the lesser of your taxable compensation for the year or $6,000, or $7,000 if you're 50 or older, for the 2019, 2020, and 2021 tax years.
 Taxable compensation includes wages, salaries, and net self-employment earnings, but it excludes the money you make from interest or dividends.

 Even though the limit is set per year, you don't have to make the entire contribution at once—you can make many smaller contributions, as long as the total amount contributed doesn't exceed the limit for the year.
 You can even contribute to both a traditional IRA and a Roth IRA as long as the combined amount doesn't exceed the limit.